iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 update iTunes

-2. If iTunes is already up to date but it still not recognizing your iPhone, uninstall iTunes through Windows Control Panel.
-Then, download iTunes from the Apple website or Microsoft Store and reinstall it.
+2. If iTunes is up to date but still not recognizing your iPhone, uninstall it through the Windows Control Panel, then download and reinstall it from the Apple website or Microsoft Store.

 uninstall iTunes